Islamic mythology: Adam and the angels

 The angels, either only from the angels of the earth or from all angels, oppose the creation of Adam for a variety of reasons.
 One major reason is due to the sins Adam's successor will commit, which is explicitly mentioned in the Quran.
 Another reason is, according to Hasan al-Basri and Abu Qatada al-Ansari, that angels consider themselves superior to Adam in terms of knowledge.
 Overall, the angelic opposition derives from a faulty analogy between Adam and the jinn.
 The angels do not know that from among mankind, there will be saints and prophets, despite the sinners among them.
 Eventually, the angels bow down, but Iblis.
 Angels who remained in opposition become devils.

-The reluctance of bowing down before Adam is also occassionally linked to Harut and Marut.
+The reluctance of bowing down before Adam is also occasionally linked to Harut and Marut.
 Others assert that they fell much later and independent of Iblis.
 This pair of angels is said to have made critical remarks about mankind and their sinful behavior, while claiming moral superiority.
-Whereupon God challanged them to descend to earth and avoid committing three major sins.
+Whereupon God challenged them to descend to earth and avoid committing three major sins.
 However, secuded by a woman, they succumb to all these sins and are not allowed to ascend back to heaven.
 Like devils, they tempt people into sin by teaching forbidden magic.
 While the angels have no sex-characteristics at all, devils procreate bisexually.